AdobeDocs/pass.en/help/accountiq/viewrep-multiple-programmer.md

 To view subscriber account sharing statistics for multiple channels:

-1. Define a desired segment following the steps in [How to define segment and select timeinterval](/help/accountiq/howto-select-segment-timeinterval.md) for evaluation from [segment and timeinterval panel](/help/accountiq/segments-timeinterval.md).
+1. Define a desired segment following the steps in [How to define segment and select time interval](/help/accountiq/howto-select-segment-timeinterval.md) for evaluation from [segment and time interval panel](/help/accountiq/segments-timeinterval.md).

 1. Select a desired reports page from the left navigation: